Kirkcudbright Bridge – Updates

 One-way system

-As part of initial reopening vehicles will not be allowed to exit from Beaconsfield Place onto Bridge Street.
+Vehicles are not allowed to exit from Beaconsfield Place onto Bridge Street.
 However, you can turn left from Bridge Street into Beaconsfield Place.

 Alternative Route Avoiding Weak Bridge